AdRiley/programming_the_z80/README.md

 # What is this project?

-This is an attempt to build a Z80 emulator usimg Rust.
+This is an attempt to build a Z80 emulator using Rust.
 Following along with Rodnay Zaks book "How to program the Z80" http://www.z80.info/zip/zaks_book.pdf and coding up every example in Rust code and tests.

 # But Why?

 Why not?
-But more seriously to learn.
+But more seriously: to learn.
 I am currently reading "The Rust Book" and wanted a project to actually make some of what I have learnt stick in my head.
 I am also interested in taking my programming knowledge down an absraction level closer to the metal.
-While at a Meeting C++ conference pre-pandemic I remember getting into a conversation about understanding more about how processors actually work with two members of the C++ community, who I highly respected, and one of them making the comment that if you understood "How to program the Z80" then modern chipsets weren't really that different.
+While at a Meeting C++ conference (pre-pandemic) I remember getting into a conversation about understanding more about how processors actually work, with two members of the C++ community, who I highly respected, and one of them making the comment that if you understood "How to program the Z80" then modern chipsets weren't really that different.
 I'm not sure how flippant a comment that was, but I found reading Rodnay's book interesting.
 But again I needed a way to make the details stick and this project was born.

 # The details